sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-access-agents-in-sharepoint.md

 Admins can choose to edit the service plans under the Copilot license to specifically allow or block users from using Copilot experiences on SharePoint.
 Under the [license details page for Microsoft 365 Copilot](https://admin.microsoft.com/Adminportal/Home?#/licensedetailpage/639dec6b-bb19-468b-871c-c5c441c4b0cb) on the Microsoft 365 admin center, admins can turn *'Microsoft 365 Copilot for SharePoint'* on or off on a per-user basis.
 For example, a user could be allowed to use Microsoft 365 Copilot on Teams but not use any agents on SharePoint alone.
 This will also disable Copilots on OneDrive and the SharePoint page authoring Copilot for that user.

 > [!NOTE]
 > From January 6, 2025, to June 30, 2025, enterprise tenants with 50 or more Microsoft 365 Copilot licenses will receive 10,000 free SharePoint agents messages for unlicensed users every month as a trial.
 Users with a role of SharePoint administrator or higher can [check the trial promotion status](/powershell/module/sharepoint-online/get-spocopilotpromooptinstatus) and [set trial promotion](/powershell/module/sharepoint-online/set-spocopilotpromooptinstatus) using PowerShell cmdlets.
-Please see the terms of trial usage [here](/legal/microsoft-365/in-app-trials-terms-of-service).
+See the terms of trial usage [here](/legal/microsoft-365/in-app-trials-terms-of-service).

 ## Manage what information a user can access through the agents